polyeval/g-transeval/README.md

 # G-TransEval
-This artifact for our paper "On the Evaluation of Neural Code Translation: Taxonomy and Benchmark" includes benchmark suite, results, materials and source code of our automatic unit test tool.
+This artifact for our ASE 2023 paper "On the Evaluation of Neural Code Translation: Taxonomy and Benchmark" includes benchmark suite, results, materials and source code of our automatic unit test tool.
 We hope this artifact can motivate and help future research on code translation.

 ## What's inside the artifact: